misterpatate/zf2-crontab/README.md

 In most application you need to execute task at a given time.
 This module allow you to manage cron jobs directly inside your Zend 2 application.
-Cron Jobs could be shell commmands or class method
+Cron Jobs could be shell commands or class method

 ## Features